Ranj247/sportsporium_v1/README.md

 - [favicon.io](https://favicon.io/) was used to generate the site's favicon image.
 - [Pexels](https://www.pexels.com/) used to source Hero image and customised to be used for the website.
 - [Am I Responsive](http://ami.responsivedesign.is/) - was used to create the mock-up image used in the README file.
+- All Product pictures of Outfit, and Footwear are taken from the [Life Style Sports](https://www.lifestylesports.com/ie/), and [Nike](https://www.nike.com/ie/).
+This project is for educational purposes only.
+- The Hero image was taken from [Shutterstock](https://www.shutterstock.com/).

 ### Content
+- README file template adapted from: https://github.com/Code-Institute-Solutions/readme-template

 ### Code Snippets
+- The Inspiration for the Sportsporium project came from the [Code Institute](https://codeinstitute.net/) coursework mini project - Boutique Ado.
+The mini project material enabled me to successfully implement the Basket, Checkout, Stripe payment, Webhooks etc.

 ***